Compliance Update: The Rapidly Expanding Scope of the IRC §162(m) Limit on Deductibility of Compensation in Excess of $1 Million

 Executive Summary.
 The federal tax landscape for executive compensation has shifted dramatically over the last few years.
 While the $1 million deduction limit under IRC §162(m) was once a predictable math exercise for public companies, a number of developments significantly widened the regulatory net: (i) the One Big Beautiful Bill Act of 2025 (“OBBBA”) expansion pulls in private entities and non-corporate businesses that are affiliated with publicly held corporations; (ii) the American Rescue Plan Act of 2021 (“ARPA”) “Next Five” rules targets non-officers; and (iii) the September 2024 IRS Audit Technique Guide threatens legacy contracts.
 Starting in 2026, many previously exempt private entities will find themselves subject to these limits for the first time.
 This memo outlines the critical changes your tax and HR teams must address immediately to avoid unexpected tax hits.

 2. The Tier 2 Revolution: The Next Five (Effective 2027).
-Under ARPA and the January 2025 Proposed Amendments to Treas.
-Reg. § 1.162-33, 90 Fed.
-Reg.
-4691 (Jan.
-16, 2025), the definition of a “covered employee” will expand again starting in 2027.
-This creates a two-tiered system for tracking high earners.
-Thus: (i) Tier 1 includes your CEO, CFO, and top three officers who stay “covered” forever under the “once a covered employee, always a covered employee” rule; (ii) Tier 2 adds the next five highest-paid employees who don’t have to be officers; and (iii) unlike Tier 1, these Tier 2 employees only stay on the list for years they actually rank in the top five.
+Under the American Rescue Plan Act of 2021, the definition of a “covered employee” expands for tax years beginning after December 31, 2026 (i.e., 2027 for calendar-year corporations).
+ARPA creates a two-tiered system for tracking high earners.
+Specifically: (i) Tier 1 includes the CEO, CFO, and the three other highest-compensated executive officers (as determined under SEC rules), who remain “covered employees” permanently under the “once a covered employee, always a covered employee” rule; (ii) Tier 2 adds the next five highest-paid employees, who need not be officers; and (iii) unlike Tier 1, Tier 2 employees remain covered only for the years in which they rank among the top five highest-paid employees.

 3. IRS Audit Focus: The Death of Negative Discretion.
 For companies still relying on “grandfathered” contracts in effect on November 2, 2017, the margin for errors vanished.
 The September 2024 IRS Section 162(m) Audit Technique Guide (Publication 6014) imposes rigorous scrutiny on these legacy awards, namely: (i) negative discretion’s the committee’s power to reduce a formula-based bonus payout; (ii) the IRS now argues this power means the contract wasn’t “binding” back in 2017 because the amount wasn’t fixed; and (iii) any material modification, like moving up a payment date without a discount for the time value of money, will eliminate the grandfathered status and lose the deduction.
 One has to be extremely careful with any changes to these old deals to ensure no inadvertent modifications have occurred.